metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Matrix.md

 # Win-Loss Matrix

 Condorcet Pairwise Methods require a Win-Loss Matrix.
-This object takes an RCV BallotSet with an optional Active list and returns the Matrix as an Object.
-The Ojbect is capable of Scoring itself, Calculating a Smith Set, and identifying Condorcet Winners and Losers.
+This object takes an RCV BallotSet with an optional Active list and returns the Matrix as an object.
+The object is capable of Scoring itself, Calculating a Smith Set, and identifying Condorcet Winners and Losers.

 # SYNOPSIS